mikependon/RepoDB.NET/pages/attributes/parameter/propertyvalueattribute.md

 FluentMapper
     .Entity<Person>()
     .PropertyValueAttributes(e => e.Name,
-        new [] { new ParameterNameAttribute("CompleteName" })
+        new [] { new CustomizedNameAttribute("CompleteName" })
 ```

-> The implementation is dynamic, therefore, you can target any property of the `DbParameter` regardless of the data providers (i.e.: SQL Server, PostgreSQL, MySQL or SQLite).
+> The implementation is dynamic, therefore, you can target any property of the `IDbDataParameter` regardless of the data providers (i.e.: SQL Server, PostgreSQL, MySQL or SQLite).